Dr. Noam Sienna

 I am currently working on three major academic projects:

 • a monograph, based on my dissertation, of Jewish book culture in early modern North Africa.
-Examining the lifecycle of the book, from production (whether in manuscript or print) to distribution and circulation in reading communities, I highlight how studying the Jewish book as both a material and social object illuminates the encounter between the world of a text and the world of its readers.
-Hopefully forthcoming in 2025!
+Examining the lifecycle of the book in manuscript and print, from production to distribution and circulation in reading communities, I highlight how studying the Jewish book as both a material and social object illuminates the encounter between the world of a text and the world of its readers.
+Forthcoming with Indiana University Press in 2025!

-• a descriptive/social bibliography of the Ibn Nahmias press in Ottoman Constantinople, 1493-1520.
+• a socio-historical analysis and descriptive bibliography of the Ibn Nahmias press in Ottoman Constantinople, 1493-1530.
 The books printed at this press, both in their content and also in their physical and material forms, are windows into the peregrinations of the Sephardim between the Iberian peninsula, Italy, Germany, North Africa, and the Ottoman Empire, as well as testaments to the deep intellectual and communal questions that were facing Jewish communities around the Mediterranean at a global moment of trauma and transformation.

 • a interdisciplinary study of the movement of Torah scrolls between Jewish and Christian communities.
 Bridging the fields of History, Anthropology, Religious Studies, and Museum Studies, I explore how the Torah scroll as a material object acts as a stage for articulating ideas about Jews and Judaism, from the earliest debates between Jews and Christians in late antiquity to evangelical collectors in contemporary America.